- High CPU usage levels on Windows 11 will completely degrade your experience with this OS and its features.

 - Ensure that both ends of the power cable are connected properly (both in the wall socket, and the end that connects to the PC).

-- If you can’t find any obvious issues, and suspect that this might be causing problems, we recommend that you seek professional help in this matter (local PC repair shop).
+- If you can’t find any obvious issues, and suspect that this might be causing problems, we recommend you seek professional help (local PC repair shop).